 495. The Sound of Perseverance (1998) - Death

 More melodic surely, but Death's final opus The Sound of Perseverance still shreds and destroys.
 Hardly ever was a production job, (handled by Jim Morris and Chuck Schuldiner himself), this pristine for a metal record.
-Every instrument is audible and Richard Christy delivers a jaw dropping performance straight away within the first few seconds of "Scavenger of Human Sorrow".
-Of course it's Chuck's writing and he and Shannon Hamm's axe trading that are probably the most astounding.
-"Bite the Pain" and "Spirit Crusher" are as heavy as anything in the Death catalog while "Flesh and the Power It Holds" is their best epic.
+Every instrument is audible, and Richard Christy delivers a jaw dropping performance straight away within the first few seconds of "Scavenger of Human Sorrow".
+Of course it is Chuck's writing and he and the superb musicianship that are the most astounding.
+"Bite the Pain" and "Spirit Crusher" are as heavy as anything in the Death catalog, while "Flesh and the Power It Holds" is their best epic.

-Credited with introducing the concept of in-between-jam sketches on a rap album, (which as anyone who's listened to ANY rap album since has surely noticed), and for having a comparatively non-gangsta theme where the rhymes were more free flowing and playful, De La Soul's debut 3 Feet High and Rising ends up being one of the most fun classic hip-hop albums in existence.
+Credited with introducing the concept of in-between-jam sketches on a rap album, (which as anyone who has listened to ANY rap album since has surely noticed), and for having a comparatively non-gangsta theme where the rhymes were more free flowing and playful, De La Soul's debut 3 Feet High and Rising ends up being one of the most fun classic hip-hop albums.
 "Me Myself and I" is obviously the most famous cut, but skip not "The Magic Number" which boast the most glorious use of Led Zeppelin's "The Crunge" since Led Zeppelin's "The Crunge".

 493. Hot Rats (1969) - Frank Zappa

-Big as a Zappa fan as I be, I'm not particularly wild about early Mothers of Invention.
-Mostly because most all the material Zappa produced since Hot Rats onward dwarfs his early, satirical, mini doo-wop and hippy parodying soundscapes.
-Labeled as his first solo album, Hot Rats is the beginning of Zappa's freakishly good musicianship period which would ever improve well into the 80s.
-"Peaches en Regalia" is in the short running for the finest instrumental rock track ever, but then again maybe that's because it and the rest of Rats is so heavily jazz influenced.
+Big as a Zappa fan as I be, I am not particularly wild about early Mothers of Invention.
+Mostly because most all the material that Zappa produced since Hot Rats dwarfs his early, satirical, mini doo-wop and hippy parodying soundscapes.
+Labeled as his first solo album, Hot Rats is the beginning of Zappa's freakishly good musicianship period which would ever improve well into the 1980s.
+"Peaches en Regalia" is in the short running as the finest instrumental rock track ever, but then again maybe that is because it and the rest of Rats is so heavily jazz influenced.
 Well, because of or in spite of.
-Sometimes they're one in the same where Frank was concerned.
+Sometimes they are one in the same where Frank was concerned.

 492. Sings Big Bill Broonzy (1960) - Muddy Waters

-In album form, Muddy Waters at Newport is rightfully considered essential listening but as I'm passing on live albums one and all, oh fiddlesticks, can't put it here.
-Hard Again does feature the ultimate version of "Mannish Boy", but besides that, I've never really considered it Waters' finest studio work.
-Enter Sings Big Bill Broonzy, his twenty-eight minute tribute to the man it's named after.
-Ten songs that are less recognizable than the numerous Willie Dixon written standards that Waters got known for releasing on Chess, Broonzy is equally amazing if for anything else than for the greatest blues vocalist this side of B.B.
+In album form, Muddy Waters at Newport is rightfully considered essential listening, but as I am passing on live albums one and all, oh fiddlesticks, I cannot put it here.
+Hard Again does feature the ultimate version of "Mannish Boy", but besides that, I have never considered it Waters' finest studio work.
+Enter Sings Big Bill Broonzy, his twenty-eight minute tribute to the man that it is named after.
+Ten songs that are less recognizable than the numerous Willie Dixon written standards that Waters got known for releasing on Chess, Broonzy is equally amazing, if for anything else than for the greatest blues vocalist this side of B.B.
 King tearing it up accordingly.

 491. Wolverine Blues (1993) - Entombed

-And on the subject of the blues, Entombed's third release Wolverine Blues more than successfully turned the Swedish, buzz-distortioned death metal band into the first and by far best death 'n' roll outfit.
-Groove and sluggish, monstrously slamming riffs now took center stage and for a death metal record, the music here breathes just as much as it kills.
-"Eyemaster", "Heavens Die", and "Out of Hand" are just as crushing if not more so than any of the technical, speed-enforced acts of the same era.
-Even if Entombed never came close to reaching these heights again, (they didn't), the damage was gloriously done and done here.
+On the subject of the blues, Entombed's third release Wolverine Blues more than successfully turned the Swedish, buzz-distortioned death metal band into the first and by far best death 'n' roll outfit.
+Groove and sluggish, monstrously slamming riffs now took center stage, and for a death metal record, the music here breathes just as much as it kills.
+"Eyemaster", "Heavens Die", and "Out of Hand" are just as crushing if not more so than any of the technical speed-enforced acts of the same era.
+Even if Entombed never came close to reaching these heights again, (they did not), the damage was gloriously done here.

 490. Clutch (1995) - Clutch

-Sans their debut, the production hath always been more slamming on every other release than on Clutch's second album.
-But all that besides, Clutch the album has their most consistently amazing batch of songs, though few could argue that nearly their entire catalog is consistently amazing.
-"Rock n' Roll Outlaw", "Tight Like That", and "The House That Peterbilt" are all outstanding stoner-blues beasts, but "Texan Book of the Dead" is nearly un-toppable both in the form of awesomely stupid riffs, lyrics, and chorus all combined into an infectious bit of headbanging that is probably what all rock music is supposed to sound like.
+Sans their debut, the production has always been more slamming on every other release than on Clutch's second album.
+Yet all that aside, Clutch the album has their most consistently amazing batch of songs, though few could argue that nearly their entire catalog is consistently amazing.
+"Rock n' Roll Outlaw", "Tight Like That", and "The House That Peterbilt" are all outstanding stoner-blues beasts, but "Texan Book of the Dead" is nearly un-toppable both in the form of awesomely stupid riffs, lyrics, and chorus all combined into an infectious bit of headbanging that is factually what all rock music is supposed to sound like.

 489. Painkiller (1990) - Judas Priest

-Judas Priest's first bonafide, leather to the balls speedmetal outing Painkiller is so goddamn good that it makes every other classic album they did before it seem obsolete.
-Gone was the competent rock drumming of Dave Holland, (not my brother or the famous jazz bassist btw), and in was Scott Travis, straight from virtuoso-freak band Racer X. That alone would've done the job, but alas the rest of the iconic British heavy metal gods deliver their most solid and fastest batch of songs, riffs, solos, and Rob Halford's lobotomy shattering screams.
-The title track is kinda the best metal song in the history of the genre and the rest of Painkiller does zero wrong from there.
+Judas Priest's first bonafide, leather to the balls speedmetal outing Painkiller is so goddamn good that it makes every other classic album that they did before it seem obsolete.
+Gone was the competent rock drumming of Dave Holland, (not my brother or the famous jazz bassist BTW), and in was Scott Travis, straight from virtuoso-freak band Racer X. That alone would have done the job, but alas, the rest of the iconic British heavy metal gods deliver their most solid and fastest batch of songs, riffs, solos, and Rob Halford's lobotomy shattering screams.
+The title track is possibly the best metal song in the history of the genre, and the rest of Painkiller does zero wrong from there.

 488. The Real Thing (1989) - Faith No More

-Though technically the least great out of Mike Patton's initial four album run with Faith No More, The Real Thing still succeeds as their most "metal" and features their one and only hit really with "Epic".
-Though I've moved on from that song to appreciate virtually everything else in their catalog more, it still got me to pick The Real Thing up in the first place as for sure it did many others.
-Patton's vocals didn't get their full, any-and-everything work-out yet, but he does wail like a high-pitched Alice Cooper on many of these jams and the title track, "Surprise!
+Though technically the least great out of Mike Patton's initial four album run with Faith No More, The Real Thing still succeeds as their most "metal" and features their one and only hit with "Epic".
+Though I have moved on from that song to appreciate virtually everything else in their catalog more, it still got me to pick The Real Thing up in the first place, as for sure it did many others.
+Patton's vocals did not get their full, any-and-everything work-out yet, but he does wail like a high-pitched Alice Cooper on many of these jams, plus the title track, "Surprise!
 You're Dead!", and "Falling To Pieces" still funk-out the heaviness most goodly.

 487. Jesus of Cool (1978) - Nick Lowe

-Few songwriters seem to have as open a sense of humor as Nick Lowe and his first post-Brinsley Schwarz solo album Jesus of Cool wears that sense of humor both in the album title and cover.
+Few songwriters seem to have as open a sense of humor as much as Nick Lowe, and his first post-Brinsley Schwarz solo album Jesus of Cool wears that sense of humor both in the album title and cover.
 Lowe bounces all over the power-pop spectrum here with a slew of songs about well, being a pop musician.
-Emerging in the era when Elvis Costello, (whom's masterpieces Lowe was solely producing), was angerly biting his way though his hooky-as-hell songwriting, Lowe is kinda tossing out smart-ass jabs with a nod and a wink.
-Musically it's as infectious as the best guitar pop of it's day if not more so.
-Let's have more songs like "Nutted By Reality" shall we?
+Emerging in the era when Elvis Costello, (whose masterpieces Lowe was solely producing), was angerly biting his way though his hooky-as-hell songwriting, Lowe is more tossing out smart-ass jabs with a nod and a wink.
+Musically it is as infectious as the best guitar pop of its day if not more so.
+Let us have more songs like "Nutted By Reality" shall we?

 486. Sex Packets (1990) - Digital Underground

-For those who don't particularly know their rap history but obviously know "The Humpty Dance" because we all do, they may be surprised to learn that the album the greatest novelty single of all time stems from is amazeballs.
-Part pro-safe-sex concept album about the joys of popping a pill and tripping balls of big booty hoes rocking your world, Sex Packets is one of the more ambitious hip-hop joints of it's day.
-The best Hendrix riff of all time is sampled on "The Way We Swing", "Doowutchyalike" is as funny as the albums more iconic other single, and the ending five-track suite brings the concept head-boppingly home.
+For those who do not particularly know their rap history yet obviously know "The Humpty Dance" because we all do, they may be surprised to learn that the album which the greatest novelty single of all time stems from is also superb.
+Part pro-safe-sex concept album about the joys of popping a pill and tripping balls of big booty hoes rocking your world, Sex Packets is one of the more ambitious hip-hop joints of its day.
+The best Hendrix riff of all time is sampled on "The Way We Swing", "Doowutchyalike" is as funny as the album's more iconic other single, and the ending five-track suite brings the concept head-boppingly home.

 485. Bloodthirst (1999) - Cannibal Corpse

-I had three Cannibal Corpse albums initially written down here, but Bloodthirst ended up being the one that stuck around if for any other reason than because it contains the band's finest production, (handled of course by Colin Richardson), and their superior song "Unleashing the Bloodthirsty".
-Corpse rarely overstays their welcome and at thirty four minutes, Bloodthirst just pummels better than ever or since with riff after riff and Corpsegrinder scream after scream of extreme metal excellence.
-Torture and The Wretched Spawn I'd say almost equally deliver but really, once you're into Corpse, you stay into them and get all there is to get so no point in splitting hairs with particular recommendations.
+I had three Cannibal Corpse albums initially written down here, but Bloodthirst ended up being the one that stuck around, if for any other reason than because it contains the band's finest production, (handled of course by Colin Richardson), and their superior song "Unleashing the Bloodthirsty".
+Corpse rarely overstays their welcome and at thirty four minutes, Bloodthirst just pummels better than ever, with riff after riff and Corpsegrinder scream after scream of extreme metal excellence.
+Torture and The Wretched Spawn I would say almost equally deliver but really, once you are into these guys, you stay into them and get all there is to get, so no point in splitting hairs with particular recommendations.

 484. Empty Glass (1980) - Pete Townshend

-It's impossible now to listen to the lead-off track to Pete Townshend's first proper solo album Empty Glass without raising many an eyebrow.
-After scandalously being under investigation for child pornography possession in the 2000s and coming out as being at least at one point gay decades earlier, "Rough Boys" is almost disturbing in it's directness.
-That doesn't stop the very autobiographical, heart-wide-open Empty Glass from being great though.
-I'd go as far as to say this dwarfs most Who albums, great as I won't argue that band is.
+It is impossible now to listen to the lead-off track to Pete Townshend's first proper solo album Empty Glass without raising many an eyebrow.
+After scandalously being under investigation for child pornography possession in the 2000s and coming out as being at least at one point gay decades earlier, "Rough Boys" is almost disturbing in its directness.
+That does not stop the autobiographical, heart-wide-open Empty Glass from being great though.
+I would go as far as to say that this dwarfs most Who albums, great as that band is.
 "I Am An Animal", "A Little Is Enough", and one of the decades biggest singles "Let My Love Open the Door" providing plenty of evidence.

 483. None So Vile (1996) - Cryptopsy

-Emerging in '96 when some were beginning to write-off death metal as a fad that had had it's day, few extreme metal albums of any kind remain as well respected as the one that put French-Canadian tech-masters Cryptopsy on the map, None So Vile.
-This is as flawless a record as the genre ever produced, from it's bass heavy, pummeling production, to Flo Mounier's trademark, spastic drum performance, and of course Lord Worm's ridiculously unintelligible gargled and screamed howls.
-Many of these elements on their own wouldn't add up to a hill of worms, but in this band at their finest, perfection was attained.
+Emerging in 1996 when some were beginning to write-off death metal as a fad that had had its day, few extreme metal albums of any kind remain as well respected as the one that put French-Canadian tech-masters Cryptopsy on the map, None So Vile.
+This is as flawless a record as the genre ever produced, from its bass heavy, pummeling production, to Flo Mounier's trademark and spastic drum performance, and of course Lord Worm's ridiculously unintelligible gargled and screamed howls.
+Many of these elements on their own would not add up to a hill of worms, but in this band and at their finest, perfection was attained.

 482. The Kinks Are the Village Green Preservation Society (1968) - The Kinks

-A convincing argument can easily be made that the three album streak by the Kinks beginning with 1967's Something Else, ending with 1969's Arthur, and sandwiched in between with The Village Green Preservation Society is one of the finest in all of British rock.
-We'll hear from Arthur later, but Village Green has mainman Ray Davies doing his best character studies and nostalgic "We're the most British band ever" imagery.
-It's somewhat of a far cry from the invasion garage rock of "You Really Got Me", but this is the opposite of a bad thing as layers of light, non-threatening pop need not rock hard to be all kinds of brilliant.
+A convincing argument can be made that the three album streak by The Kinks beginning with 1967's Something Else, ending with 1969's Arthur, and sandwiched in between with The Village Green Preservation Society is one of the finest in all of British rock.
+We shall hear from Arthur later, but Village Green has mainman Ray Davies doing his best character studies and nostalgic "We're the most British band ever" imagery.
+It is a far cry from the invasion garage rock of "You Really Got Me", but this is the opposite of a bad thing, since layers of lite, non-threatening pop need not rock hard to be all kinds of wonderful.

 481. Wrecking Ball (1995) - Emmylou Harris